Soulivong Savang: Political aspirations

 He has been working to restore democracy as well as "social and charitable reforms" to Laos.
 "The restoration of the monarchy would be up to the Lao people", he said.
 His uncle Prince Sauryavong Savang was regarded as head of the Laotian royal family and acted as regent to his nephew.
 A Royal Lao Government in Exile exists.

 On 19 September 1997, Soulivong Khantharinh and his Uncle Prince Sauryavong Khantharinh initiated a Royal Lao Conference in Seattle, United States.
 Over five hundred Lao exiles and representatives of the Hmong, Kmu, Mien, Thaidam and all ethnic minority community attended.
 This conference established the Lao Representative Abroad Council.

 On 19 September 1999, a second conference was held in Montreal, Canada, to follow up the progress of LRAC work and focus on non-profit organizations to support the local and worldwide community through community development, social services, education and job development, promoting cultural activity.
-Soulivong capitalized on the rise in royalist sentiment in neighboring Thailand.
+Soulivong capitalized on the rise in royalist sentiment in neighbouring Thailand.

 The Laotian exile community – 100,000 in France, 40,000 in Australia and half a million in the United States – has been fractured ethnically between Lao and Hmong.
 The crown prince said he tells both groups that a constitutional monarchy is their best hope of unity.

-Private life
+Personal life

 On 10 November 2007, the Prince married Princess Chansouk Soukthala.
 The ceremony, which took place in Canada, was attended by 800 guests.
 The bride, Princess Chansouk, is a daughter of the former military Prosecutor Prince Tanh Soukthala and Princess Bounchanh Soukthala.